sizovs/sizovs.github.io/_posts/2020-07-19-the-code-review.md

 <img src="/images/review_laugh.jpg" alt="Two programmers laugh" width="500">

 The difference is in implementation details.
-To make code review great again, remember that:
+To make code review great, remember that:

 * Code review is better without tools
 * Code review is more mentoring than control